-Grants are awarded annually to applicants serving the needs of others in the areas of food, water, shelter, clothing, and educational opportunities.
-Applications will be available on the website in November of each year, and due by March 15th of each year.
+Grants are awarded during two grant cycles to applicants serving the needs of others in the areas of food, water, shelter, clothing, and educational opportunities.
+Applications will be available on the website January of each year, with the Grant Cycle deadlines being March 15th and August 15th with one Grant request per project per year.
 Contact: Mary Hallford (602) 796-1177.

 St. Luke’s and other churches work together to bring Jesus’ message of love, hope and compassion to those in our community who are hungry.
 Every Saturday a mid-day meal is provided by volunteers and served to the homeless and needy at Granite Creek Park.
 Contact: Kathy Pessin (928) 771-2707.